 The first issue of the BC Medical Journal was published in January 1959, and although the publication flourished, the original arrangement ultimately did not work out.
-Over the next few years advertising revenues continued to drop, and in January 1963 the BC Medical Association, anxious to have its own publication, took ownership of the journal.
+Over the next few years advertising revenues continued to drop, and in January 1963 the BC Medical Association (now Doctors of BC), anxious to have its own publication, took ownership of the journal.

-The ownership and management of the journal by the BC Medical Association brought about many changes to the image of the publication.
+The ownership and management of the journal by Doctors of BC brought about many changes to the image of the publication.
 January 1968 saw the journal change from a 6 1/2" x 9 1/2" format to the now-standard magazine size.
 In 1973 the journal adopted a new design, casting off the formal image of previous decades, and displaying a new look and logo.

 The journal’s current cover artist, Jerry Wong, came on board with the BCMJ in 1982.
 Jerry began his tenure with the publication with a bang, winning two awards for his direction of the photography of his first cover in March of that year.

 The cover was the first of hundreds of creative designs that have graced the cover of the journal for the past 26 years, and while the BCMJ switched to a new logo and page design in 2001, the unique artistic tone and image of the publication has remained consistent over the past quarter-century.